rbrother/articles/airbnb-mantyharju-instructions/article.md

 In winter time the outside water pipe cannot be used, you need to carry water from the house with buckets.

 ![Inside Sauna](sauna-inside.jpg)

+<small>Inside sauna.
+Note that the stove has been changed to a bigger model after taking this picture and the hot-water container is now around the chimney-pipe.</small>

 ### Using the sauna